electron/electron/docs/api/session.md

 * `event` Event
 * `extension` [Extension](structures/extension.md)

 Emitted after an extension is unloaded.
-The extension no longer exists in the group of enabled extensions, but it can still be a member of another group, like disabled, blocklisted, or terminated.
+This occurs when `Session.removeExtension` is called.

 #### Event: 'extension-ready'